THE REENGINEERS (HarperCollins, 2015).

 Madras, 1991.
 Chinmay Narayan is about to kill himself in a desperate attempt to take charge of his life from his dysfunctional family.
 But when he and his friends accidentally enter Conchpore through Uncle RK’s library, he finds that his life has been predetermined from the beginning by Siddharth, the author who is writing him into life.

-When Siddharth loses both his work and his love in a single night and lies helpless in a void between depression and reality, Chinmay finds that like man creating god in his image, it is up to him to revive his author.
+When Siddharth falls into a void between depression and life, Chinmay finds that like man creating god in his image, it is up to him to revive his author.

 A coming-of-age story of a boy growing up in Madras in the early nineties.